harishgupta123/project39/README.md

-# project39
+# C37-CAMERA.x
-very good project proud to be an whitehatjr student
+Modified Trex Game to use camera.x as trex.x